mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _none_

-Outputs a shell script which sets up the needed environment variables.
+Outputs a shell script which sets up the needed environment variables:

 1. [`HALCYON_BASE`](#halcyon_base) is set to `/app`, unless already set.

 2. `PATH`, `CPATH`, `LIBRARY_PATH`, `LD_LIBRARY_PATH`, `PKG_CONFIG_PATH`, and `PKG_CONFIG_SYSROOT` are set to point into [`HALCYON_BASE`](#halcyon_base).

 3. `LANG` is set to `C.UTF-8`, unless already set.

+The script is intended to be sourced in a `.bash_profile`.

 **Note:**  Using a UTF-8 locale works around Cabal issue [`#1883`](https://github.com/haskell/cabal/issues/1883).